-The following five elements shall constitute the Return to Duty Performance Evaluation:

-- 1. The firefighter shall be responsible for providing a medical release form (see attached) prior to completing a return to duty performance evaluation.
-The completed Medical Release Form may be faxed to the Administration Office at (561) 243-7461.\Firefighters will provide notice to the City of Delray Beach Health and Wellness Center and provide ample time for the Return to Duty Performance Evaluation process to be completed.
-After successful completion of the return to duty performance evaluation, the employee will return to full duty without restrictions. - 2.
-The firefighter shall climb a stair stepper machine for two (2) minutes at a pace set at one (1) step per second (120 steps). - 3.
-The firefighter must grasp a hoseline nozzle attached to a 100' length of uncharged 1/4 inch hose.
+Section 6 The following five elements shall constitute the Return to Duty Performance Evaluation: 1.
+The firefighter shall be responsible for providing a medical release form (see attached) prior to completing a return to duty performance evaluation.
+The completed Medical Release Form may be faxed to the Administration Office at (561) 243-7461.
+Firefighters will provide notice to the City of Delray Beach Health and Wellness Center and provide ample time for the Return to Duty Performance Evaluation process to be completed.
+After successful completion of the return to duty performance evaluation, the employee will return to full duty without restrictions.
+2. The firefighter shall climb a stair stepper machine for two (2) minutes at a pace set at one (1) step per second (120 steps).

+3. The firefighter must grasp a hoseline nozzle attached to a 100' length of uncharged 13⁄4 inch hose.
 Place the hoseline over the firefighters shoulder or across the chest technique.
 Drag the hoseline a distance of fifty feet (50') to a marked finish line.
-Next, the firefighter shall drop to one knee and pull the hoseline until the 25' mark of the hoseline crosses the finish line (a hand over hand technique shall be utilized to accomplish this task). - 4.
-The firefighter shall remove, one at a time, a K-12 and a chainsaw from a four foot (4') high shelf.
+Next, the firefighter shall drop to one knee and pull the hoseline until the 25' mark of the hoseline crosses the finish line (a hand over hand technique shall be utilized to accomplish this task).

+4. The firefighter shall remove, one at a time, a K-12 and a chainsaw from a four foot (4') high shelf.
 The firefighter shall place each saw on the ground.
-Next, the firefighter shall pick up both saws, one in each hand and carry them fifty feet (50') and return the saws to the starting point

-(firefighters are permitted to place the saws on the ground to adjust grip).
+Next, the firefighter shall pick up both saws, one in each hand and carry them fifty feet (50') and return the saws to the starting point City of Delray Beach & Professional Fire Fighters of Delray Beach Local1842, IAFF Collective Bargaining Agreement October 1, 2023 through September 30, 2026 (firefighters are permitted to place the saws on the ground to adjust grip).
 Next, the firefighter upon returning to the shelf, place the saws on the ground, pick up each saw one at a time, and replace the saw in the designated space on the shelf.
 5. The firefighter will then connect two 5" couplings using spanner wrenches.

-DURATION

-This Agreement shall be effective from October 1, 2023 2020 through September 30, 2026 2023.
+October 1, 2023 through September 30, 2026 ARTICLE 51 DURATION This Agreement shall be effective from October 1, 2023 through September 30, 2026.
 Negotiations for a successor Agreement shall commence upon written notice by either party issued between April 1, and May 1, 2023.
 Enumeration of the items to be negotiated for a successor agreement shall be submitted no later than the second bargaining session and only those items shall be negotiated, except by mutual agreement.

-a) Without a successor agreement in place, (after the expiration of this agreement and before the effective date of a successor agreement) wage increases, shall be frozen effective October 1, 2026 2023 until such time as an agreement has been reached.
+a) Without a successor agreement in place, (after the expiration of this agreement and before the effective date of a successor agreement) wage increases, shall be frozen effective October 1, 2026 until such time as an agreement has been reached.